Side trips from Vancouver Offer Plenty to Do in the Winter

 - Richmond celebrates Chinese New Year in style.
 With a significant Chinese population, it is a popular destination for both locals and those from further afield.
 Held towards the end of January into February this 15-day celebration showcases entertainment, authentic cuisine, pop-up gift shops and more.
 Many of the participating restaurants book up quickly so check the website and plan early.

 - A historic landmark, the Gulf of Georgia Cannery situated in the Village of Steveston in Richmond has interactive and fascinating displays showcasing the machinery, tools and life in the West Coast fishing industry over a century ago.
-For the month of December the Cannery also hosts the Festival of Trees, all decorated and sparkling for the holiday season.sparkling for the holiday season.
+For the month of December the Cannery also hosts the Festival of Trees, decorated and sparkling for the holiday season.

 - More interactive displays highlight what life was like in the early days of Steveston Village at the Britannia Shipyards National Historic Site.
 The shipyard building was built in 1889, originally as a cannery.
 It is located here among 12 or so buildings including bunkhouses, stilt homes and the manager’s house and interprets the life of the people and wooden boat building in this area.
 The site is also part of the Winter in the Village festive season.